 What's Covered for Software Applications and Operating Systems

 Programs, procedures, rules, and related data and documentation that direct the use and operation of ICT and instruct it to perform a given task or function.
 Software includes, but is not limited to: applications, non-Web software, authoring tools, and platform software.
 ICT products that contain software as an integral part of their functionality.
 Where components of ICT are software and transmit information or have a user interface.
-Examples include digital copiers, scanners, smart card readers, printers, handhelds, fax machines, and telecommunications devices (wired, analog, and digital wireless and Internet).
+Examples include digital copiers, scanners, smart card readers, printers, handhelds, and fax machines.
 EXCEPTION: Software that is assistive technology and that supports the accessibility services of the platform.
 Read Section 508 Standards Chapter 5: Software for more information.

 What's Covered for Web-based Intranet, Internet Information, and Electronic Content

 Websites (the information content as well as any associated applications and plug-ins) and web-based applications.
 These requirements also apply to web-based interfaces to other ICT products or systems.
-Web-based applications are also any aspect of a Web page with which the user must interact in order to operate the given function of a Web page.
+Web-based applications include any aspect of a Web page with a user interface required to operate the function of a Web page.
 For example, a streaming audio player delivers the content of a page to the user and, therefore, must be accessible to the user.
-The standards apply to federal websites but not to private sector websites unless a site is provided under contract to a federal agency, in which case only that website or portion covered by the contract must comply.
+The standards apply to federal websites not to private sector websites.
+Unless, a private sector website is developed under contract to a federal agency.
+In that case the website, or portion covered by the contract, must comply.
 They also apply to other digital content, including but not limited to, PDFs, Spreadsheets, Word documents, Presentations, Videos, and Training Modules.
 Read Section 508 E205 Electronic Content for more information.